 “Our choice was to walk away and see them go out of business or to take complete responsibility to run the club.
 We chose to take the responsibility,” Vince explained.
 But by taking over the club, they wanted to bring in their ethical approach to sustainability.

 “It has all been pretty straightforward because we approached this from a point of view of passion.
 We believe these things have to be done,” said the FGR chairman.
 He applied a holistic approach to every single aspect of the management from transport to energy to food.

 The Rovers play on an organic pitch free from pesticides and irrigated with rainwater; the New Lawn stadium is powered with green energy, most of which is produced in its own solar panels; their next season t-shirts are made 50% of bamboo to replace plastic and the FGR is the first vegan club in the world.

 The biggest challenge remains, as in many other sports events, transport.
 As the current location of the facilities is hard to access, the Rovers are building a new stadium.

-In the meantime, they encourage the use of public transport, car-sharing for displacement to other stadiums and has installed electric cars charging in the facilities of the club.
+In the meantime, they encourage the use of public transport or car-sharing for displacement to other stadiums and has installed electric car chargers in the facilities of the club.

 This set of initiatives have allowed the Forest Green Rovers to substantially reduce their ecological footprint, becoming in 2018 the world’s first UN certified carbon-neutral football club.